SK53/indicia-docs/site-building/iform/prebuilt-forms/easy-download.rst

   defines a Drupal permission that, if the user has it, enables the option to download other people's data.
 * **Allow my data download** - use this to enable downloading of the user's own records.
+* **Allow expert's data download** - use this to enable downloading of records that an expert has expertise over.
+* **Allow all data download** - use this to enable downloading of all records.
 * **Survey for download** - select a specific survey to enable download for, or leave to allow the user to select.
+* **CSV format download?** - enable this to allow downloading using CSV file format for spreadsheets.
+* **NBN format download?** - enable this to allow downloading using NBN exchange file format for submission to the NBN Gateway.
+* **Survey for download** - select the survey to be available for download, or leave blank to allow the choice.
 * **CSV Download format report** - a report used to obtain the data for CSV download.
   Normally you should leave the default report selected. *If you select another report then you will need to ensure it has compatible input parameters*.
 Note that you can